zc2tech/mend-as2/README.md

 - Test SMTP with "Send Test Mail"
 - For Gmail: use App Password
 - For Aliyun/163: use Authorization Code

+**Partner Not Visible in Message Send**
+- Check partner visibility settings (Partners → Edit → Visibility tab)
+- Verify user is in the "visible to" list (or visibility is "all users")
+- Admin users can see all partners

+**HTTP Authentication Not Working**
+- Verify partner is configured with "Use User Preference" mode
+- Check user has set credentials in User Preference → HTTP Authentication
+- For SwingUI: Check credentials are set for admin user (ID=1)

 ---